Zeberti19/Digex-LLC-test-task/README.md

 - run command "php artisan storage:link" so uploaded images can be accessible
 - run database migrations

-If you need test data you can use database seeder.
+If you need test data then you can use database seeder.
 The seeder creates several users and create posts for some of them.
-Some posts will have logo image and some haven't.
+Some posts will have logo image, and some of them haven't.
-Also seeder creates several comments and replies for random posts.
+Also, seeder creates several comments and replies for random posts.